 Kono kyōkasho no reibun ga wakari nikui.

-The example sentences in this teaching material are difficult to understand.
+The example sentences in this textbook are difficult to understand.

 • 例文(れいぶん):example sentences